Joelius300/werewolf-guide/README.md

 I intend to use it as reference for the players and myself when hosting larger games.
 I'm swiss so the content is written in german, with some swiss-german thrown in at some places.
 Maybe I'll also translate it into english later on just because I love this game.

+## Implementation
+After trying to use [mdBook](https://rust-lang.github.io/mdBook/) (awesome tool btw) I found [VuePress](https://v2.vuepress.vuejs.org/) with TypeScript and decided to switch because it was easier to create pages from JSON (at least with my knowledge), supports PWA conveniently and also has multi-lang support (which I don't even need yet).
+I went with vuepress@next (v2 beta) for some nice features like Vue 3, better TypeScript support, dark theme and just the latest goodies out of the box.

 ## License
-This guide is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+This guide (content and source code) is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 Exceptions are stated clearly.
 Inspirations are stated in the guide itself (in german).
+Note that this work is not a reproduction of any commercial version of Werewolf/Mafia.
 If any copyright or license violations have been inadvertently committed, please contact me.